mikenemat/plum-probe/README.md

 It took me a lot of work to reverse engineer this.
 Please share credit if you reuse the code.

 **Note** experimental_plum_probe.py is functionally identical to plum_probe.py but with the ability --all_llid to batch apply a command to all Plum lightpads in the entire house.
 I do not recommend using this!
 Most people should just use plum_probe.py.
+However...it is a neat way to make all your lightpads glow the same color at the same time :)